eggie5/ipython-notebooks/logistic/README.md

 We need a metric to measure the error of our predictions, we can call this our error function: E. Our task now is to minimize our error function, meaning at what values is the error the lowest.
 If we have a continus function, we can find the the minimum by evaluating the derivative at 0.
 The derivative at 0 is where they function has a local minimum.
 For our multi dimensional example, we need to compute the partial derivative at 0.
 However, this discrete world and not a continuous world, so we have to take the derivative numerically/computationally.
 A common computational method for evaluating a derivative at 0 is called: Gradient Descent.

 IS it possible to build an error function on a classifier class result?
-How can I measure error? what's the error of expected 'Setosa' vs actual 'versacolor' I think this is why in order to get an error function I have to do the the softmax to get probabilities of each class and then take teh distance (cross entropy) to the 1 hot encoded classes.
+How can I measure error? what's the error of expected 'Setosa' vs actual 'versacolor' I think this is why in order to get an error function I have to do the the softmax to get probabilities of each class and then take the distance (cross entropy) to the 1 hot encoded classes.

 In a regression you can just take the diff of the actual vs the expected number value. that's my metric.
 Here my metric is log loss or the cross entropy.
 If I minimize that, i'll have my weights.